nickmmark/ED-visit-prediction/README.md

 # ED-visit-prediction
-Using google search trends and local weather to predict emergency department (ED) visits
+Using Google search trends and local weather to predict patient visits to local emergency departments

 # Background
-The volume of patients who visit emergency departments is highly variable in part because numerous environmental factors (weather, local events, traffic, etc) can effect the onset of illness/injury and influence the decision to go to the ED.
-For this reason, Emergency Departments exhibit significant hourly, daily, and seasonal variability in the number of patients arriving.
+Emergency Departments exhibit significant hourly, daily, and seasonal variability in the number of new patients arriving.
+The volume of patients who visit emergency departments is highly variable in part because numerous environmental factors (weather, local events, traffic, etc) can effect the onset of illness/injury and influence the decision of patients to seek care the ED.
 I explored how publicly available data, such as Google Searches and local weather, can be used to predict the number of patients arriving at local emergency department arrivals.

 Google Trends has been used as a near realtime method of predicting interest; for example GT has been used to [predict sales of retail, automotive, and home sales](https://static.googleusercontent.com/media/www.google.com/en//googleblogs/pdfs/google_predicting_the_present.pdf)
 , to [forecast stock market changes](https://editorialexpress.com/cgi-bin/conference/download.cgi?db_name=SNDE2018&paper_id=100), to [predict changes in cryptocurrency prices](https://www.researchgate.net/publication/279917417_Bitcoin_Spread_Prediction_Using_Social_And_Web_Search_Media/figures?lo=1), to to [predict political election results](https://www.reddit.com/r/dataisbeautiful/comments/8bqgeb/google_trends_predict_15_historic_election/).